TRANSCOTLAND Self-guided Walking Holidays

 Version B itinerary: -

 Blair CastleDay 1.
-Arrive in Blair Atholl, and depending on time you could visit the famous Blair Castle, home of the Duke of Atholl, and the last remaining private army in Europe.
+Arrive in Blair Atholl and, depending on time, you could visit the famous Blair Castle home of the Duke of Atholl and the last remaining private army in Europe.
 The castle played an important part in the 1715 Jacobite Rising.
 You can also visit the village folk museum to see how life used to be in the old days for the local people.
-(Extra night in Blair Atholl is highly recommended, if you want to have more time to explore local walks in Glen Tilt.
-Pony-trekking and cycle hire also available in the village).
+An extra night in Blair Atholl is highly recommended if you want to have more time to explore local walks in Glen Tilt.
+Pony-trekking and cycle hire also available in the village.

 Loch Tay from KenmoreDay 4.
 An opportunity to explore the Birks o' Aberfeldy, an impressive woodland gorge & waterfall made famous by the poet Robert Burns.
-The historic theme continues, as you soon pass a Neolithic stone circle 4000 years old; and then Taymouth Castle, where Queen Victoria spent her honeymoon.
-The day finishes in the 'model' village of Kenmore, at the mouth of Loch Tay.
+The historic theme continues as you soon pass a 4000 year old Neolithic stone circle and then Taymouth Castle, where Queen Victoria spent her honeymoon.
+The day finishes in the 'model' village of Kenmore at the mouth of Loch Tay.
 (8 miles, or 12 miles if you take an optional detour).

 approaching Fortingall and Glen LyonDay 5.
-Start the day with a visit to the recently re-constructed crannog (an iron-age house built on an artificial island on Loch Tay).
-This is a fascinating opportunity to see how the ancient Celts lived 2500 years ago.
+An option to start the day with a visit to the Scottish crannog Centre, this is a fascinating opportunity to see how the ancient Celts lived 2500 years ago, in the early Iron Age.
 The walk continues with an ascent up Drummond Hill, to a viewpoint overlooking Loch Tay and Priory island, where Queen Sybilla of Scotland was buried in the 13th Century.
 The trail continues above Loch Tay, ending at the peaceful village of Fortingall.
 (6 miles).
 This was an important area in Neolithic times and many stone circles and standing stones can still be seen around the village.
-Fortingall is best known for its ancient yew tree which is estimated to be at least 3000 years old, which makes it the oldest living tree in Europe.
+Fortingall is best known for its ancient yew tree which is estimated to be at least 3000 years old, which makes it one of if not the oldest living tree in Europe.

 Loch Rannoch and SchiehallionDay 6.
 Today's walk (12 miles) is the most challenging walk on the route and takes you by remote Glen Mor, (the great valley) overlooked by Schiehallion.
 There is also an easier alternative from further up Glen Lyon taking you to the shores of Loch Rannoch.
-The walk finishes at the quiet village of Kinloch Rannoch in the heart of the Highlands, where you have your last overnight stop.
-Again we recommend an extra night to allow more time to explore the area - options include a half-day walk to see the ruins of a deserted Highland village; or hire a bike and cycle around the loch (24 miles - 38 kms).
+The walk finishes at the quiet village of Kinloch Rannoch in the heart of the Highlands where you have your last overnight stop.
+If you have an extra night this allows time to explore the area - options include a half-day walk to see the ruins of a deserted Highland village; or hire a bike and cycle around the loch (24 miles - 38 kms).
 The latter allows you to explore one of the few remaining parts of the Caledonian pine forest.
-If weather is favourable, it is also possible to climb Schiehallion (3553 ft - 1083m).
+If weather is favourable, it is also possible to climb Schiehallion (3553ft - 1083m), or Craig a Varr, the smaller but steeper hill above the village, which gives great views over Loch Rannoch and to the west.

-Notes: We highly recommend you have extra nights in Blair Atholl, Pitlochry, Aberfeldy and Kinloch Rannoch.
-On most days you have options to take longer walks if you wish.
+Notes: On most days you have options to take longer walks if you wish.
 The walk from Fortingall to Kinloch Rannoch involves an ascent of about 2000 feet (600m) and may not be possible during the deer stalking season (early September to late October).
 If stalking is planned on this day you can still take an alternative footpath to Kinloch Rannoch from further up Glen Lyon.
-Alternatively, always choose a start date which means you arrive in Kinloch Rannoch on a Sunday as there is never any stalking on Sundays.
+Alternatively, always choose a start date which means you arrive in Kinloch Rannoch on a Sunday as there is never any deer-stalking on Sundays.

 Travel Information:

-Finish: The local bus service from Kinloch Rannoch to Pitlochry (for bus or train to Inverness or Edinburgh) or to Rannoch Station (for West Highland Line to Glasgow / Fort William) does not operate on a Sunday but taxis are available (cost is about £30).
+Finish: The local bus service from Kinloch Rannoch to Pitlochry (for bus or train to Inverness or Edinburgh) or to Rannoch Station (for West Highland Line to Glasgow / Fort William) does not operate on a Sunday but taxis are available (cost is about £40).
 So if you do not want to pay extra for the taxi, choose a start date/itinerary which means your last night in Kinloch Rannoch is not on a Saturday.
-Journey to Edinburgh takes 3 to 4 hours, so the earliest arrival time by public transport is around 1300 hrs.
-Taxi takes about 2 hours, cost about £120.
+Journey to Edinburgh takes 3 to 4 hours, so the earliest arrival time in Edinburgh by public transport is around 1300hrs.
+Taxi takes about 2 hours, cost about £200.

 Transcotland Contents | Scotland | What the price includes | Inquiries & bookings